JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2020-12-08-ner_posology_greedy_en.md

 ## Description

 This model detects drugs, dosage, form, frequency, duration, route, and drug strength in text.
-It differs from `ner_posology` in the sense that it chunks together drugs, dosage, form, strength, dosage, and route when they appear together, resulting in a bigger chunk.
+It differs from `ner_posology` in the sense that it chunks together drugs, dosage, form, strength, duration, and route when they appear together, resulting in a bigger chunk.
 It is trained using `embeddings_clinical` so please use the same embeddings in the pipeline.

 ## Predicted Entities